KarlCrof/FiniteStateMachine/README.md

 It takes place on a road converging into the screen (the horizon).

-Cars will appear from this furthest most point, and 'move backwards' as the player's car - travelling at a greater velocity - gradually approaches them.
+Cars will appear from this furthest most point, and move 'backwards' as the player's car - travelling at a greater velocity - gradually approaches them.

 The player must move left and right to avoid these cars, and the aim of the game is to successfully pass a target amount of cars without colliding with either the road edges or these cars.